AccelerateNetworks/PagingServer/README.rst

   (sed and echo lines) are necessary to enable JACK support in the PortAudio version bundled with pjsip.

-  Install pjsip/pjsua libs (should be done root or via sudo):
+  Install pjsip/pjsua libs (should be done as root or via sudo):

   * On Debian/Ubuntu (or similar distros)::